Meteor Fire, Planet Parades & the Buck Moon Rising — What’s Coming in North Carolina’s Skies This July 2025

 Where to Go:

-Grayson Highlands (VA line) — still tops for elevation and darkness
+Grayson Highlands (VA line) — Known for great elevation and darkness.

-PARI (Pisgah Astronomical Research Institute) — science and scenery
+PARI (Pisgah Astronomical Research Institute) — A mix of science and scenery.

-Rural farmland in Yadkin or Alleghany County — wide open and wild
+Rural farmland in Yadkin or Alleghany County — Enjoy wide open and wild skies.

 Two Meteor Showers, One Epic Sky